The Best Acne Treatment

 Benzoyl peroxide attacks the P. acnes bacteria.
 Once it’s on your face, benzoyl peroxide breaks into oxygen and benzoic acid, which rip through the bacteria’s membranes.
 Sulfur and azelaic acid are less common and less severe alternatives to benzoyl peroxide, which can sometimes leave skin dry and irritated.
 “I use sulfur-based treatments a lot in adults,” says Dr. Peter Lio, assistant professor of clinical dermatology at Northwestern University.
 “It’s a good fit for patients who can’t tolerate the side effects of benzoyl peroxide.”
 All three of these ingredients go after those big red pimples.

 The Journal of Clinical and Aesthetic Dermatology states that salicylic acid and benzoyl peroxide are by far the most common acne ingredients and they’re effective in double-blind studies of patients with mild-to-moderately severe acne.
-The journal also emphasizes glycolic acid and triclosan, a disinfectant that works alongside benzoyl peroxide.
 We looked for kits that included at least one ingredient targeting each camp: the comedones and the pimples.

 AcneFree 24 Hour Acne Clearing System, AcneFree Severe Acne 24 Hour Clearing System, Andalou Naturals Get Started Clarifying Kit, Arcona Problem Skin Starter Kit, Benzac Complete Acne Solution Regimen, Burt’s Bees Natural Acne Solutions Regimen Kit, Clinique Acne Solutions Clinical Clearing Kit, Dermalogica Medibac Kit, Evologie Evolgoie Trio, Juice Beauty Blemish Clearing Solutions Kit, Kate Somerville 24 Hour Pimple Punisher, Kate Somerville Now You See It, Now You Don’t!
 Kit, Mario Badescu Acne Repair Kit, Mario Badescu Acne Starter Kit, Murad Anti-Aging Acne Starter Kit, Murad Acne Mini Cleanser Set, Nature’s Cure Two-Part Body Acne Treatment, Olay Fresh Effects Clear Skin Acne Solution System, Philosophy Clear Days Ahead 30 Day Acne Trial Kit, Proactiv Deluxe Kit, Proactiv Solution 3-Step System, Skin Authority Fit & Clear Kit, Yes to Tomatoes 3-Step Acne Fighting and Clear Regimen Kit